iliur/iliur/README.md

 <br>

-`❄️ CS + Finance Double Major student at UWaterloo ❄️`
+`❄️ Currently a CS + Finance Double Major student at UWaterloo ❄️`
 </div>

 ## About me: